osteele/stitch-sync/docs/developer-notes.md

 # Developer Notes

-This document contains technical information and guidelines for developers working on the Stitch-sync project.
+This document contains technical information and guidelines for developers working on the Stitch-sync project, which is implemented in Rust.

 ## High-Level Design